wangzhezhe/Gorilla/designDoc/scratch.md

 1> how the data is stored and indexed at the raw data service？

 The storage layer will use the FIFO cache, there is a queue that maintain the window of the steps.
 The data out of this window will be dumped into the persistent storage.
-The data at the raw data server is indexed by the `<step, varName, partition id>`, and both metadata and the raw data are stored there.
+The data at the raw data server is indexed by the `<step, varName, partition id>`, and both metadata and the raw data are stored there. (refer to ls_add_obj and ss_storage for DataSpaces implementation)

 2> how the metadata is indexed at the metadata server ?